1231360-ISEP/lei-24-s2-1db-g021/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 ### Implementation Constraints

-_Specifies or constraints the code or construction of a system such such as: mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system._
+_Specifies or constraints the code or construction of a system such as: mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system._

-(fill in here )
+* The application must be developed in Java language using the IntelliJ IDE or NetBeans.
+* The unit tests should be implemented using the JUnit 5 framework.
+* The JaCoCo plugin should be used to generate the coverage report.
+* All the images/figures produced during the software development process should be recorded in SVG format.
+* Adopt recognized coding standards (e.g., CamelCase).
+* Use Javadoc to generate useful documentation for Java code.
+* The JaCoCo plugin should be used to generate the coverage report.

 ### Interface Constraints